 What is your favorite experiment, theory, device, reagent, lab equipment?
 Why do you like it?

 Finely designed artificial techniques or systems are my favorites.
 PCR and mRNA Display methods are typical examples.
 Even aside the scientific research, I was impressed when I first heard about the “Double Irish with a Dutch Sandwich” technique.

 What is your hobby?

 Backpacking: My favorite activity when I was an undergrad student.

-Skiing: I like the part that skiing requires us to act against intuition.
+Skiing: I like that skiing requires us to act against our intuition.